MicrosoftDocs/Advertising-docs/BingAds/guides/product-ads.md

 -   [Ad Group Product Partition](~/bulk-service/ad-group-product-partition.md)
 -   [Product Ad](~/bulk-service/product-ad.md)

+> [!TIP]
-For code examples that show how to apply product conditions for Bing Shopping campaigns using the Bulk service, see [Bulk Shopping Campaigns Example](../guides/code-example-bulk-shopping-campaigns.md).
+> For code examples that show how to apply product conditions for Bing Shopping campaigns using the Bulk service, see [Bulk Shopping Campaigns Example](../guides/code-example-bulk-shopping-campaigns.md).

 To create a Bing Shopping campaign, follow these steps.

 1. Create one or more Bing Shopping campaigns.

-    > [!TIP]
+    > [!NOTE]
     > You must create designated campaigns for Bing Shopping.
 You may not create text ads in your Bing Shopping campaigns.

     -   Set the *Campaign Type* field of the [Campaign](~/bulk-service/campaign.md) to *Shopping*.